School Counseling Department

 - This year, the counselors will coordinate 504 plans for their individual caseloads.
 We will no longer have just one 504 coordinator.

 - Mrs. Merryman, GEAR UP coordinator, can help seniors with college needs, FAFSA filing and verification, and college visits.
 Contact her at 963-8467 or email email@example.com.

-- ACT prep help is available!
-See Mrs. Karen Campbell to sign up for tutoring.
-See Mrs. Jenkins if you qualify for a fee waiver.
+- See Mrs. Jenkins to find out if you qualify for an ACT fee waiver.

 Several national scholarships are available....create an account at FastWeb (a free national scholarship search) or School Soup, Scholarships.com, College for TN, or Going Merry.
 Another great scholarship search site is from the National Chamber of Commerce.

 Another good website for scholarship searches is Mometrix.
 Click here to learn more.

 Click here for good scholarship information and links for some national scholarships from Zippia.com.